 Initially, I struggled to find camaraderie with other survivors who have the same mutation as mine.
 Social media has been particularly helpful, especially in the beginning when I was trying to learn about different treatments and find a community.
 LUNGevity, Cancer Grace, and Inspire, and Lung Care Alliance were all useful sources of information and support.

 My husband has been a great support and care giver.
 Initially, he dug into the research to learn what treatments were in development, so we knew what was in the pipeline.
 Moreover, my children have also been there for me.
 Even though they’ve grown up and don’t live at home anymore, they still come to visit me as often as they can.
 It has been difficult for me to accept not being able to participate in their activities and lives the way I was able to when I was healthy.
 It has been a continuing effort for me to feel “a part of the game.”

 If I could share my experience with someone newly diagnosed, I would recommend getting as much information as you can from credible sources and not being afraid to get second opinions.
-It’s best to be treated at a major cancer center even if it means traveling because the research experience, depth of knowledge, and specialists they provide is cutting edge.
+It’s best to be treated at a major cancer center even if it means traveling because the research experience, depth of knowledge, and specialists they provide are cutting-edge.
 I would also recommend participating in clinical trials if they’re an option, as well as trying to find people to connect with who are going through similar situations.

 October 30, 2015 will forever be the day my world changed.
 That day I heard those words that no person wants to hear: “You have cancer.”

 I kept questioning how this could happen to me.
 I was a healthy, 35 year old nonsmoker, and a mom of two great children.
 I came to learn that you don’t have to be a smoker to get lung cancer.
 Honestly even if one was a smoker, would it matter?
 No one should have to go through this terrible journey.